phil-opp/blog_os/README.md

 git worktree add code post-10
 ```

-The above command creates a subdirectory named `code` that contains the code for the latest post ("Advanced Paging").
+The above command creates a subdirectory named `code` that contains the code for the 10th post ("Paging Implementation").

 ## Posts